-BEEN THERE: I rode my brother Dan's bicycle around this stadium in July 1989, and peeked inside through the opening in the southeast corner, what would have been right center field.
+BEEN THERE: I rode a bicycle around this stadium in July 1989, and peeked inside through the opening in the southeast corner, what would have been right center field.

 Although a football stadium by every appearance, Mile High Stadium actually began its existence as a baseball stadium, built for the minor league Denver Bears in 1948.
 The two wings of Bears Stadium's unroofed single-deck grandstand were originally positioned at an acute angle, bearing a strong resemblance to Seals Stadium.
 In 1960 the seating capacity was raised from 19,000 to 34,000 to accommodate the Denver Broncos, one of the eight original American Football League franchises.
 After the city of Denver took possession in 1968, a second deck was added, raising the capacity to 50,000.
 (I'm guessing that this was when the north (third base) side of the grandstand was rebuilt, changing the grandstand angle from acute to perpendicular.)
 In December, the name was changed to "Mile High Stadium," as its football function became paramount.
 In the 1977 a new triple-decked movable section was added, and Mile High Stadium assumed its final form -- the classic football "U" shape, though more squared compared to Memorial Stadium.
 This brought its seating capacity up to 76,000.
 That triple-decked section moved on a cushion of water, sliding more than 120 feet back and forth across left field.
 It took about two hours to complete the transition each time.